ScottRobbins/SRBubbleProgressTracker/README.md

 #Customization

 ##Manipulate Colors
-To manipulate colors, change the properties of the colors before calling <code>setupInitialBubbleProgressTrackerView(...)</code>
+To manipulate colors, change the properties of the colors before calling OR Changing them in interface builder <code>setupInitialBubbleProgressTrackerView(...)</code>

 You can manipulate:
 <pre>